 Naya Rivera

-On July 8, 2020, Rivera drowned at Lake Piru, near Santa Clarita, California, while on a boat with her four-year-old son.
+On July 8, 2020, Rivera drowned at Lake Piru, near Santa Clarita, California, while saving her four-year-old son when their boating trip went awry.
 Following a five-day search, her body was recovered from the lake on the morning of July 13.
 At the time of her death, she was between seasons of the television series Step Up, in which she played Collette Jones.

 Biography from the Wikipedia article Naya Rivera.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.